devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

  **I will try my best to keep the repo updated with the latest kexts and OpenCore version** -**For macOS Monterey this EFI will work great as BigSur, But bluetooth is not working Only in Monterey.
 Tried many ways to fix but may fix later releases. so don't expect flawless functionality**
 Report me If you find the bugs or any issues.
-And don't ask for ETA.
+And don't ask for ETA(Estimated Time of Time).
 - **With every EFI update you retrieve from here please remember to go through the post install guide**

 ![img](https://img.shields.io/badge/Release%20Update-July-red) ![img](https://img.shields.io/badge/macOS%20Support-Monterey--11.6.7-blue)![img](https://img.shields.io/badge/macOS%20Support-BigSur-blue) ![img](https://img.shields.io/badge/OpenCore%20Version-0.8.2-red)